sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ### Troubleshooting Ubuntu / Debian Installation

-It's possible that you don't have the zlib development header files installed on your system.
+It's possible that you don't have important development header files installed on your system.

 This has never happened to me personally, but I have it on good